datenstruktur/Paperdb/doc/elasticbf.md

 Due to the unordered nature of the first level, LevelDB uses two different approaches to create iterators.
 When a Table is in the first level, an iterator is created for each Table.
 In this case, we only need to retrieve and save the hotness information from each Table.

 For the non-first levels, which are all sorted, LevelDB creates a two-level iterator.
-The iterator is only created when Seek to a specific Table during Compaction.
-However, it passes a predefined GetFileIterator function to create the iterator when the Table is created.
+The iterator is only created when Seek to a specific Table during Compaction. ,so, we pass a predefined GetFileIterator function to create the iterator when the Table is created.
 We can collect the heat information within this function.

 ### Calculating the hotness information